mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Darida, an M6 Red Dwarf star in a very distant orbit.

-Darida has its own planetary system including a gas giant and several ‘rockball’ worlds of varying sizes.
+Darida has its own planetary system including a gas giant and several 'rockball' worlds of varying sizes.
 There are no habitable planets in the Darida system though there are a few scientific outposts and a small Navy base located on various bodies.
 The latter is home to a squadron of the Sector Fleet and supporting assets, as well as a